Alcohol on the low FODMAP Diet

 Is wine low FODMAP?

-Most wines are low FODMAP for 150ml serving sizes, including red, white, rose, and sparkling (11).
-However, there can be high fructose levels in fortified wines like sherry and port, so you should avoid these if you are on a low FODMAP diet.
+Most wines are low FODMAP for 150ml serving sizes, including red, white, rose, and sparkling (18).
+However, there can be high fructose levels in fortified wines like Sherry and Port, so you should avoid these if you are on a low FODMAP diet

 Is beer low FODMAP?